BairZackary/NaI/README.md

 If a channel was triggered then no data is saved.
 The veto trigger saves all data if channel one was triggered, but channel two was not triggered.
 If channel one was not triggered or if channel two was triggered, no data is saved.
+The double veto trigger currently has an error that will enter into an infinite while loop.
+The error takes place it seems during the plotting.
+It plots the first three subplots then does nothing else.
+The coincidence trigger saves data if channel one was triggered, and then within the coincidence window, channel two was also triggered.
+If channel one was not triggered or if channel two was not triggered within the window then no data will be saved.
+The double coincidence trigger currently has an error that it will enter into an infinite while loop.
+The error takes place it seems during the plotting.
+It plots the first three subplots then does nothing else.
+This error seems to be the same error that the double veto trigger has, suggesting it is caused by something in common between these two.